 This duck Thai curry is one of those 100% homemade dishes and it will make you very proud once is finished and ready to be tucked in.

 It is not one of those made with supermarket readymade jar sauce/paste, so, NO shortcuts!
 Super homemade whole-cooked from scratch with very simple ingredients that are easy to procure!

-Despite that there are no shortcuts used, you will be so surprised with how easy and quick this is to make.
+Despite that there are no shortcuts used, you will be so surprised by how easy and quick this is to make.

-Annnnd, yes, It is duck, it is curry, it is Thai and therefore it is scrumptiously deliriously delicious.
-It’s yummy and only a curry lover would know what I mean ?
+And, yes, It is a duck, it is curry, it is Thai and therefore it is scrumptiously deliriously delicious.
+It's yummy and only a curry lover would know what I mean?

 I do love❤️ my curries and you either guessed that or may even know it if you know me.
 No, but seriously now, how many people that you know, don’t like a good old curry?

 Oh, wait.
 I do actually know one person☝️!
-A single person from quite a few that I happen to know that doesn’t like a curry.
-Exception, I know! ?
+A single person, from a great portfolio of people that I happen to know, that doesn’t like curry.
+Exception, I know!

 If you ask me, I have not emphasized enough to him how much he’s missing out.
 The bad experience he said he's had in the past made him dislike curries.
 Well, I do believe him and I get it, but still, perhaps give it another try, another chance…. ?! ?
 I’m still working on it. ?

 Well, this duck Thai curry is actually so delicious that no one could resist it.

 It can be served as a dinner or lunch and will be on your table a lot quicker than you’ve ever thought.

-I can tell you now on this curry that the outcome is delicious so that is all it matters for now.?
+I can tell you now on this duck Thai curry that the outcome is delicious so that is all it matters for now.